 I don't recommend that since they'll get dry and will break apart when you touch them later.
-Keep in the fridge or freeze them (see my tips on how to store above).
+Keep them in the fridge or freeze them (see my tips on how to store them above).

 Yes, you can make the dough and keep it in the fridge in an air-tight container for up to 3 days, before rolling and cutting it.